jeremytammik/tbc/a/1638_dynamo_web.md

 developing [Forge Design Automation for Revit](http://au.autodesk.com/au-online/classes-on-demand/class-catalog/classes/year-2017/autocad/sd124720#chapter=0), aka [Revit I/O](http://thebuildingcoder.typepad.com/blog/about-the-author.html#5.28b).

 This is Revit as an 'engine' on the cloud.
 No user interface, aka 'headless' &ndash; an engine you can drive using the Revit API we have today.
-As we get closer to moving Forge Design Automation for Revit from private to public beta, and likely public release around mid-year, do you want to be able to leverage Dynamo too?
+We are currently working on moving Forge Design Automation for Revit from private to public beta.

+Would you like to be able to leverage Dynamo too?
 No user interface means you would be programmatically loading a Revit app and your Dynamo project into a Revit instance on the cloud, pushing parameters and getting results &ndash; with your own handling of all user interaction (and maybe even server to server?).

 ####<a name="3.2"></a>2.
 Headless Dynamo